 Working toward an Oil-Free Coast

-Perhaps the most relevant threat to habitat on the BC coast is increased oil transport in our waters.
-The threat of destruction and degradation from an oil spill is the motivation for our oil-free coast campaign.
-Raincoast has worked for ten years against oil expansion projects in BC, through on-the-ground research, participation as intervenors in NEB processes, and grassroots activism.
+One of the greatest threats to habitat quality on the BC coast is increased oil transport in our waters.
+The threat of harm from an oil spill and from increased vessel traffic are the motivation for our work.
+Raincoast has worked for ten years against oil expansion projects in BC, through on-the-ground research, participation as intervenors in CEAA and NEB processes, and grassroots activism.
 The projects in our efforts for an Oil-Free Coast are listed below.

 Kinder Morgan’s Trans Mountain Project